-Our Sweet Heart Cookies are easy to make & so fun to decorate.
-Made with a basic sugar cookie dough, flavored with either vanilla or almond, they hold their shape beautifully when baked and make the perfect Valentine’s Day treat.
+Our Sweet Heart Shaped Cookies are easy to make & so fun to decorate.
+Made with a basic sugar cookie dough, flavored with either vanilla or almond, then cut into cute little hearts.
+They hold their shape beautifully when baked and make the perfect Valentine's Day treat for your sweetheart.

-The cookie baking went fine and they came out perfect.
-I absolutely loved the basic sugar cookie recipe that I adapted only slightly from Katrina’s Kitchen.
-The dough went together so smoothly and didn’t need any refrigerating prior to cutting out the cookies.
-I did add a few mini chocolate chips to half the batter, to see if it would work, and it didn’t interfere with cutting the cookies at all.
+The baking went fine and these cut out sugar cookies came out perfect.
+I absolutely loved the basic sugar cookie recipe that I adapted only slightly from Katrina's Kitchen.
+The dough went together so smoothly and it didn't need any refrigerating prior to cutting out the cookies.
+I did add a few mini chocolate chips to half the batter, to see if it would work, and it didn't interfere with cutting the cookies at all.

 Now on to the decorating adventure.
 First up was making the royal icing.
 I found several recipes for the icing, most of which suggested using meringue powder, so I went with Joy of Baking's recipe.
 But mixing it was another thing.
 Her recipe said to bring it to stiff peaks while another said just soft peaks.
 I wound up forming the stiff peaks and then adding more water to get the required "flood consistency".
 My first attempt at covering the cookies with the icing was a disaster - the icing was still too thick.

 OK, everything back into the separate bowls, because I had already colored the icing (duh!), and try to thin it out a little more.
 My second attempt was a little better but it probably could have been just a little thinner.
 I also didn't have all the required tools but thought I could make do.
 I had one of the correct tips, but with 3 colors, two more would have made my life a lot easier.
 I did use my OXO Decorating Kit and, if I'd had the extra tips and one more of the bottles, everything would have been honky dory.
 Alas, such was not the case.